 Despite the promises of Soviet Union and the rosy picture of "Great Friendship" promulgated by the authorities, the 156 Projects suffered serious difficulties and experienced many more delays than initially predicted both by the Soviet and the Chinese sides.
-On the ground, machinery, equipment, and designs ordered from the Soviet Union almost always arrived or started operating later than planned, due to constraints on Soviet production capacity, lack of Soviet experts able to visit Chinese plants, and miscommunication between Soviet and Chinese experts (Filatov, 1975; Hirata, 2018).
-The Soviet Union did not have machinery and equipment in reserve, and by 1955 almost every Soviet industrial area had received orders for capital goods from China (Zhang et al., 2006) that proved difficult to deliver.
-Between 1955 and 1960, one-third of annual Soviet production of steel-rolling equipment was for China.
-Further complicating matters, the Sino-Soviet Alliance descended into turmoil in the late 1950s over political and ideological disputes.
-Despite attempting to maintain a bilateral relationship in the early 1960s, the two countries couldn't reach an agreement, and the formal end of their cooperation in 1963 became known as the Sino-Soviet Split.
-Long before that, the 156 Projects had already been dramatically reduced in scope and number.
-In 1960, the Soviet Union suddenly withdrew its experts from China and stopped providing machinery and equipment.
+On the ground, machinery, equipment, and designs ordered from the Soviet Union almost always arrived or started operating later than planned, due to constraints on Soviet production capacity, lack of Soviet experts able to visit Chinese plants, and miscommunication between Soviet and

-&lt;sup>4 Starting in the early 1930s, Soviet planners under Stalin selectively adopted the latest American management methods; they invited many Western companies, including the Ford Motor Company to invest in the Soviet Union (Hirata, 2018).
+4 Starting in the early 1930s, Soviet planners under Stalin selectively adopted the latest American management methods; they invited many Western companies, including the Ford Motor Company to invest in the Soviet Union (Hirata, 2018).

-&lt;sup>5 Despite numerous references to Soviet technical personnel in the Chinese press, no reliable totals are available on the number of Soviet military and civilian specialists assigned to Communist China.
+5 Despite numerous references to Soviet technical personnel in the Chinese press, no reliable totals are available on the number of Soviet military and civilian specialists assigned to Communist China.
 According to the statistics recorded by the Soviet Ministry of Foreign Affairs, 5,092 Soviet technical personnel were working in China between 1952 and 1959.